Juvenile Justice Consulting & Family Advisory

 Compliance You Can Stand Behind.
 Training That Actually Works.

-Expert JJDPA compliance audits, staff development, and advisory services for juvenile detention facilities, probation departments, and county youth justice agencies, backed by 35 years of inside experience.
+Expert Virginia DJJ compliance consulting under 6VAC35 standards, staff development, and advisory services for juvenile detention facilities, probation departments, and county youth justice agencies, backed by 35 years of inside experience.

 Why Agencies Engage Us